 - It is Easy to Make Friends, Difficult to Keep Them

-- Solo Travellers Are Definitely NOT in Relationships
+- Solo Travelers Are Definitely NOT in Relationships

 - You Learn to Be Comfortable With Yourself 24/7